Uthaimin/kidney_deep_learning/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker
+	check for DNS error when docker is not working properly

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one